farimarwat/Super-Caller-Id/README.md

 # Super-Caller-Id
-A super powerfull SDK to get info about any mobile/phone number around the world.
+A super powerful SDK to get info about any mobile/phone number around the world.

 ## Dependency
-1. Include "supercaller.aar" in libs folder of your project.(aar file is available in app of the repo)
+1. Include "supercaller.aar" in libs folder of your project.(aar file is available in app>lib of the repo)
 2. Add dependency:
    ```
    implementation(files("libs/supercaller.aar"))
    ```
 ## Usage
-There are 3 types of information based on different APIs which are reverse engineered.
+There are 3 types of information based on different APIs.
 USMLE US (a medical counsel) number is used to test:

 Note: Clone the repo for demo app.